 - Quality control

-I noticed that some of the more exotic looking materials such as onyx and some of the rare granite slabs had a plastic mesh adhered with an adhesive to the entire reverse side.
-It is there to simply reinforce some of the more delicate and exotic slabs to keep them intact.
+I noticed that some of the more exotic-looking materials (such as onyx) and some of the rare granite slabs had a plastic mesh adhered to the entire reverse side with an adhesive.
+It’s there to simply reinforce some of the more delicate and exotic slabs — to keep them intact.

-The next video shows some of the great looking granite slabs as they appear in the M&F granite slabs wholesale warehouse:
+This next video shows some of the great looking granite slabs for sale — as they appear in the M&F Granite wholesale warehouse:

 My Fascination With Rocks & Minerals

-I’ll give you a little bit of background on my fixation on beautiful rocks and minerals in order to give you a better understanding of why I’m amazed by the entire process of turning granite slabs into countertops.
+I’ll give you a little bit of background on my fixation on beautiful rocks and minerals — so you’ll have a better understanding of why I’m amazed by the entire process of turning granite slabs into countertops.

-After visiting my brother at Pease AFB when I was 16, I lugged over 40 pounds of rocks home in a suitcase that I found on Mt.
-Washington from New Hampshire for my return trip from Logan Airport to Hartsfield in Atlanta.
+After visiting my brother at Pease AFB when I was 16, I lugged over 40 pounds of rocks home in a suitcase.
+I found those rocks on Mt.
+Washington.

 I also have a few collected rocks in my yard that have significant sentimental value to me:

-- A flint rock the size of a softball that was collected by my grandfather in Ohio long ago (50+ years) and given to me by my mom.
+- A flint rock the size of a softball that was collected by my grandfather in Ohio 50+ years ago and given to me by my mom.
 I understand that it is illegal to collect flint from that area now.

 - A pink marble chunk from the Pink Palace estate of Sam Tate.